Spicy Thai Burger

 How to Make

-Start by blending cilantro, garlic, Thai bird’s eye chili, and soy sauce.
+Start by blending cilantro, garlic, Thai bird’s eye chili, and golden mountain sauce.
 I used a small food chopper, or you can finely dice everything.

 A little warning, Thai bird’s eye chili’s are a lot spicier than a jalapeno.
 If you don’t want the burger to be that spicy, use a jalapeno instead.

-Once everything is blended, add it to your ground meat, mix just until incorporated, and place in the fridge for a few minutes to firm up.
-This helps form the burger patties a little easier, especially if you are using ground turkey.
+Once everything is blended, add it to your ground meat, mix just until incorporated, and refrigerate for a few minutes to firm up.
+This helps to form the burger patties a little more easily.

 Form your burger patties larger than the bun you are using since they will shrink during cooking.
 I highly suggest getting a digital meat thermometer if you don’t own one.

-I prefer my ground beef to be cooked at 155 degrees F, but the ground turkey should be fully cooked to 165 degrees F. The burger patties can be cooked on the grill or in a cast iron skillet on the stove.
+I prefer my ground beef cooked to 155 degrees F. The burger patties can be cooked on the grill or in a cast iron skillet on the stove.

 Toppings For the Burger

 I wanted some acidity and crunch to balance the spice and heat from the burger.
-I shaved cucumber and carrot strips, placed them in a small jar, and added some leftover pickle juice.
+I shaved cucumber and carrot strips, placed them in a small jar, with some rice vinegar and sugar.
+Give it a good shake and put it in the fridge for about 30 minutes.

-If you don’t have leftover pickle juice, mix vinegar with a teaspoon of sugar until it dissolves and use that instead.
-I put them in the fridge for about 30 minutes, and they got a nice acidity to them.
 I also wanted a sweet mayo to round out all the flavors.
-I mixed equal parts mayonnaise and sweet chili sauce.
+I mixed equal parts of mayonnaise and sweet chili sauce.

 Want to Save This Recipe?